Then Elijah arose, a prophet like fire,

 For we also shall surely live.

-As they were coming down the mountain, the disciples asked Jesus, "Why, then, do the scribes say that Elijah must come first?"
+As Jesus was coming down the mountain, the disciples asked him "Why do the scribes say that Elijah must come first?"
 He replied, "Elijah is indeed coming and will restore all things; but I tell you that Elijah has already come, and they did not recognize him, but they did to him whatever they pleased.
 So also the Son of Man is about to suffer at their hands."
 Then the disciples understood that he was speaking to them about John the Baptist.

 The iconic figure of Elijah caught the imagination of the Jews because he was taken up from earth in a whirlwind (2 Kgs 2:11).
 Jewish tradition expected his return to preach repentance and renewal before the great messianic age would dawn.
 While John the Baptist mirrored the more austere aspects of Elijah, Jesus reflected another aspect of Elijah, as the persecuted prophet who ushers in the day of the Lord.
 As the Elijah tradition was handed on among the Jews, it tended to absorb the aspirations and hopes of each generation.
 Elijah came to symbolize the longed-for transformation of Israel through God's exceptional intervention.